 14. What is the court's view on sidebars?

 Sidebars are strongly discouraged.
 Sidebars are reserved for unanticipated and emergency type problems that arise during the trial.

 15. Does the court have Real Time court reporting and is it available to the lawyers?

 Real Time reporting is available to the lawyers on a case by case basis.
 Arrangements should be made with the court reporter assigned to the case.

 Patrice Murray 319-286-2338.
 Shelly Semmler 712-233-3846.

 16. How does the Court want jury instructions submitted?

 The trial setting orders set forth the requirements for jury instructions.
 (Criminal Trial, Civil Bench Trial, Civil Jury Trial).

 17. Does the court use preliminary jury instructions?

-Yes, the Court's standard set of preliminary instructions are available on this Web site (Stock Civil Preliminary, Stock Criminal Preliminary).
-If the parties are able to agree, the court will give marshaling instructions on the elements prior to the beginning of the evidence.
+Yes in civil cases the Court's standard set of preliminary instructions are available on this Web site (Stock Civil Preliminary, Stock Criminal Preliminary).
+The court likely will instruct the jury before the evidence commences in criminal trials.

 18. Will the court conduct voir dire itself or will counsel be allowed to participate?